Hugh W. Mercer: Later life

 After the war, Mercer returned to Savannah and resumed his work in banking.
+He was arrested and tried by a military court for the murders of 7 Union prisoners of war, but was acquitted in February 1866.
 In 1869, he moved to Baltimore, where he worked as a commission merchant.
 However, with failing health, Mercer traveled to the spa resort in Baden-Baden, Germany for treatment in 1872.

 He died there in 1877.
 Mercer's body was returned to Savannah.
 He was buried in Bonaventure Cemetery, owned by City of Savannah, located in Thunderbolt, Georgia.

 His great-grandson Johnny Mercer (1909 – 1976) was a lyricist and composer who co-founded Capitol Records.

 His great x5 - grandson Sergeant Christopher Mercer Lowe (US Army) served in the same Georgia National Guard unit (HHB 1/118th FA Chatham Artillery, 48th IBCT) almost 150 years after him and his son, Lt Geo A Mercer.